fabriz-io/stratified_neural_network/Readme.md

-# About
+# Stratified Neural Networks in a time-to-event setting

-Here you can find accompanying information regarding the methods proposed in the manuscript: "Stratified neural networks in a time-to-event setting".
+This repository contains all code for reproducing the results of the presented methods in the manuscript "Stratified Neural Networks".
+"Stratified neural networks in a time-to-event setting".

-Specifically
+Specifically you find here:

 1. an implementation of [stratified loss functions](src/modules/torch_models.py) for training deep neural network on time to event (survival) data